Updated: December 15, 2022

 - Clearance Section – You could either have a permanent clearance section in an effort to attract bargain shoppers or create one seasonally to feature overstocked inventory.
 This slow-moving stock typically consists of items that have been in the store for at least 3 months.
 Clearance sections are a great way to try out different prices as well.

 - Product Specific Sale – Storewide sales can be dangerous if not managed perfectly.
-A larger than expected turnover can result in losses bigger than anticipated and take months to recover from.
+A larger-than-expected turnover can result in losses bigger than anticipated and take months to recover from.
 For this reason, sales of only a limited number of products may be wise.
 These can also be more targeted.
 With just a few products on sale, you may know the demographic interested in your product and advertise accordingly.

 We discussed advanced pricing strategies a while ago, (take a look for more detailed info), but let’s rehash a few ideas on how pricing can help move your stubborn stock.
-Using POS software like ABC analytics allows you to easily identify problem products, giving you actionable data with your pricing going forward.
+Using POS reporting like ABC analytics allows you to easily identify problem products, giving you actionable data with your pricing going forward.

 - Bundle Products – Pairing a best-seller with one of your poorly moving products is a great way to get things moving.
 Make the pair cheaper than the two would have been individually, of course, but price it so that you’re still making a profit.
 Consider also pairing a high-margin item with a low-margin one.
 Bundled deals are fun for customers and a great way of sneaking that overstock out your doors.